 - Can I have permission to reprint and distribute parts of this FAQ in order to warn people about Darwin and his cult?

 - What about your written correspondence with Darwin?

 Before the following letters were posted publicly, Rick Miesel claimed he had read my letters to Darwin and found them "scurrilous" (i.e., "given to the use of vulgar, coarse, or abusive language; foul-mouthed").
-Readers may judge for themselves whether Miesel is telling the truth.
-(Darwin himself has copied and distributed my letters to him, so I'm not violating any etiquette by making these public.)
+Readers may judge for themselves whether Miesel was telling the truth.
+(Darwin himself copied and distributed my letters to him, so I'm not violating any etiquette by making these public.)

 5 April 1994

 Green Valley, CA 91350